Build your esports community today!

 Your Club, organization, and all of its members, partners and associates of any type or kind acknowledge and agree to comply with all local, state and federal laws, rules, and regulations governing any and all aspects of your activities.

-Our informational webinars are designed for educators, teachers, administrators, directors, IT leads of high schools and community-based organizations across the United States, the U.S. Territories, Mexico and Canada but everyone is encouraged to attend.
+Our informational webinars are designed for educators, teachers, administrators, directors, and IT leads of schools and community-based organizations across the United States and around the world.
+Everyone is encouraged to attend.